Restoring number conservation in quadratic bosonic Hamiltonians with dualities: Introduction

 In this paper, we show that a large class of number-non-conserving quadratic bosonic Hamiltonians (QBHs) are dual to number-conserving QBHs in a conceptually and practically useful sense: one can always recast and simulate these QBHs, which feature ``pairing'' or ``parametric amplification'', in terms of unitarily equivalent QBHs, which \emph{feature only hopping terms}, by properly adjusting their amplitudes.
 In the process, the total number operator undergoes the transmutation typical of dualities.
 Our dualities are akin to the \emph{Gaussian dualities} connecting free-fermion topological insulators and superconductors \cite{GaussianD,PRB2}.
 The specification of the class of QBHs that admit number-conserving duals is in itself remarkable.
 Unlike free fermions, a QBH can be thermodynamically unstable by failing to be bounded below and/or it can be dynamically unstable by inducing non-periodic, unbounded time evolution of some observables.
 The class of number-non-conserving QBHs that are dual to number-conserving ones is precisely the class of \emph{dynamically stable QBHs}.
 A QBH can show transitions between dynamically stable and unstable regimes as a function of Hamiltonian parameters and, as we showed in \cite{decon}, these transitions are characterized by the breaking of a generalized parity-time ($\mathcal{PT}$) symmetry, with sharp features emerging in the thermodynamic limit.
 Thus, the notion of ``dynamical phase diagram'' is granted for bosons and distinct from the usual notion of thermodynamic phase diagram.
 Our dualities identify number-conserving dual QBHs within the dynamical phase diagrams of number-non-conserving QBHs.

-Beside introducing the general construction and elucidating basic features of our duality transformation, we provide two paradigmatic examples, namely, the number-conserving duals of a gapped harmonic chain and the bosonic Kitaev-Majorana chain of under various boundary conditions \cite{clerkBKC,decon}.
+Beside introducing the general construction and elucidating basic features of our duality transformations, we provide two prominent examples, namely, the number-conserving duals of a gapped harmonic chain and the bosonic Kitaev-Majorana chain of under various boundary conditions \cite{clerkBKC,decon}.
 Furthermore, we highlight two important applications of our duality.
 First, we derive a formula that relates the geometric phase and other topological invariants of number-non-conserving QBHs to the corresponding (Berry) invariants of the dual number-conserving system.
-Second, we outline an approach for realizing the $\mathcal{P}\mathcal{T}$-symmetric dynamics characteristic of many relevant semiclassical open systems with balanced gain and loss in terms of number-conserving QBHs, thereby bypassing the need for engineering pairing/parametric amplification while still avoiding the introduction of non-unitary noise \cite{clerkPT}.
+Second, we outline an approach for realizing the $\mathcal{P}\mathcal{T}$-symmetric dynamics characteristic of many relevant semiclassical open systems with balanced gain and loss in terms of number-conserving QBHs.
+Thus, not only can the introduction of non-unitary noise effects be avoided, as advocated in \cite{clerkPT}, but the need for precisely engineering pairing/parametric amplification may be bypassed altogether.
 We believe this approach could offer significant advantages for analog quantum simulation \cite{nori}, and for furthering the exploration of the remarkable physical phenomena associated with non-Hermitian systems \cite{PT}.